applicvision/frontend-friends/docs/api/README.md

 ##### `set sharedStateBinding: TwoWayBinding`

 Set this property to a binding object to make the element's state two-way bound.
-If you want to use a [reactive](TODO:LINK) object as a shared state, the [`twoway`](TODO:link) function can be used here.
+If you want to use a [reactive](#reactivet-extends-objectobject-t-effect-keypath-string--void--t) object as a shared state, the [`twoway`](TODO:link) function can be used here.
 But any object conforming to [`TwoWayBinding`](TODO:LINK) can be used.
+See [ff-share](TODO:link) for more information how to conveniently use shared state in a `DynamicFragment`.

 ##### `protected get sharedState`